HomeInvertebratesBrittle Star

 Respiratory and Excretory

 These animals respire through specialized ciliated sacs called bursae, which are found between the bases of the arms on the underside of the disk.
-There are usually ten bursae, each nestled between two digestive pouches found in the stomach.
+There are usually ten bursae found adjacent to digestive pouches in the stomach.

-In all probability, the bursae are also excretory in function, assisted by phagocytic cells called coelomocytes.
-These cells collect wastes from the body cavity and send them off to the bursae for expulsion.
+The bursae are also considered to be excretory in function, assisted by phagocytic cells (coelomocytes) that collect waste from the body cavity and direct it to the bursae for expulsion.

 Digestive

 The mouth, functioning as both an inlet and an outlet, is equipped with five jaws and leads to a short esophagus.
-The stomach, located in the dorsal part of the disk, contains 10 pouches or infolds and is lined with glandular hepatic cells.
+The stomach, located in the dorsal part of the disk, contains 10 pouches or infolds and is lined with specialized glandular hepatic cells that are similar in function to liver cells in vertebrates.
+These cells secrete digestive enzymes and absorb the nutrients from partially digested food.

 Nervous

-The primary component of the nervous system is the nerve ring that circles the central disk.
+Brittle stars lack a centralized nervous system like vertebrates.
+The primary component of their nervous system is a nerve ring that circles the central disk.
 From the ring, radial branches spread out along the arms of the animal, reaching the tip of each limb.

 Taxonomy

-Over 2,000 species of brittle stars exist, making class Ophiuroidea the most abundant group of echinoderms.
-According to the World Register of Marine Species, they are divided into 6 orders and 36 families.
+Over 2,000 species of brittle stars exist, making the class Ophiuroidea the most abundant group of echinoderms.
+According to the World Register of Marine Species (following O’Hara 2017), they are divided into 6 orders and 36 families.

 Brittle Star (Ophiuroidea)

-The most abundant of all families are Amphiuridae and Ophiuridae, with 467 and 344 species, respectively.
+The most abundant of all families are Amphiuridae and Ophiuridae, with around 470 and 340 species, respectively.

 Evolution and Fossil Records